sorgom/dstw/README.md

 - LCR: level crossings
 - SEG: track segments
 - SYS: commonly used system
+- COM: TCP communication to field and GUI

 The project does not intend an implementation that would work in a real digital interlocking (DSTW).